-NOTICE OF SPECIAL MEETING IN LIEU OF THE ANNUAL MEETING OF STOCKHOLDERS To be Held on September 25, 2008
+NOTICE OF SPECIAL MEETING IN LIEU OF THE ANNUAL MEETING OF STOCKHOLDERS

+To be Held on September 12, 2008

-NOTICE is hereby given that a Special Meeting in Lieu of the Annual Meeting of Stockholders (the "Meeting") of Pressure BioSciences, Inc. ("PBI" or the "Company") will be held on September 25, 2008, at 4:00 p.m. at the Company's principal executive offices located at 14 Norfolk Avenue, South Easton, MA 02375, for the following purposes, as more fully described in the proxy statement accompanying this notice:
+NOTICE is hereby given that a Special Meeting in Lieu of the Annual Meeting of Stockholders (the "Meeting") of Pressure BioSciences, Inc. ("PBI" or the "Company") will be held on September 12, 2008, at 4:00 p.m. at the Company's principal executive offices located at 14 Norfolk Avenue, South Easton, MA 02375, for the following purposes, as more fully described in the proxy statement accompanying this notice:

 - 1. To elect one Class III Director to hold office until the 2011 Annual Meeting of Stockholders and until his successor is duly elected and qualified. - 2.
 To consider and vote upon a proposal to amend the Company's 2005 Equity Incentive Plan to increase the number of shares of common stock available for issuance under the plan from 1,000,000 to 1,500,000. - 3.
-To consider and vote upon a proposal, for purposes of complying with Nasdaq Marketplace Rule 4350(i)(1)(D), to authorize the Company to issue, in connection with one or more capital raising transactions to finance the Company, up to 4,500,000 shares of common stock (including pursuant to preferred stock, options, warrants, convertible debt or other securities exercisable for or convertible into common stock), upon such terms as the Board of Directors shall deem to be in the best interests of the Company, for an aggregate consideration of not more than \$18,000,000 in cash and at a price not less than 80% of the market price of PBI's common stock at the time of issuance, such issuance or issuances of common stock or other securities exercisable for or convertible into common stock to occur, if at all, in the three month period commencing with the date of the approval of this proposal by the stockholders of the Company. - 4.
+To consider and vote upon a proposal to authorize the Company to issue, in connection with one or more capital raising transactions to finance the Company, up to 4,500,000 shares of common stock (including pursuant to preferred stock, options, warrants, convertible debt or other securities exercisable for or convertible into common stock), upon such terms as the Board of Directors shall deem to be in the best interests of the Company, for an aggregate consideration of not more than \$18,000,000 and at an effective price not less than 80% of the market price of PBI's common stock at the time of issuance, such issuance or issuances to occur, if at all, in the three month period commencing with the date of the approval of this proposal by the stockholders of the Company. - 4.
 To consider and vote upon any matters incidental to the foregoing purposes and any other matters which may properly come before the Meeting or any adjourned session thereof.